What We Do

 To determine whether the material is calcium carbonate or polypropylene, place the material in a small amount of distilled vinegar.
 If the particle begins to "bubble" within a few minutes or is mostly dissolved within 24 hours, it is likely calcium carbonate.
 If no bubbling occurs or the particle does not dissolve, it is likely polypropylene.

 If you are experiencing a calcium carbonate problem, we recommend flushing the hot water heater.
 Contact a plumber or download instructions for draining your hot water heater (PDF 244 kb) .
 If you are experiencing a polypropylene problem, call the manufacturer of your hot water heater.

 For additional information, contact the Drinking Water Division at 202-612-3440.

 - Why do I sometimes see black particles in my tap water?

 The common cause of black particles in tap water is the disintegration of rubber materials used in plumbing fixtures.
 Plumbing gaskets and o-rings disintegrate over time and can collect in toilet tanks and around faucets.
 Similar problems are common in newly constructed or renovated buildings.
 In addition, the use of chloramine as a disinfectant is known to cause rapid disintegration of some types of plumbing fixtures.
-If you experience rapid disintegration of o-rings and gaskets (within one to two years of installation), contact the manufacturer to request plumbing fixtures that are resistant to chloramine.
+If you experience rapid o-ring or gasket disintegration (within one to two years of installation), contact the manufacturer to request chloramine-resistant plumbing fixtures.

 If you have filters attached to your plumbing system or a water pitcher that uses carbon filters to remove contaminants, these can also contribute to the presence of black particles.
 The small carbon particles of these filters are black and can pass through in your water.
 Black particles can also come from precipitated iron and manganese in water, which may come loose from pipe walls after a large main break or major construction.